 Project History and BackgroundDART launched the D2 Study in 2007 to identify and evaluate a range of transit improvements in the Central Business District (CBD).
-The D2 Study is focused on identifying the second phase of major transit improvements in Downtown Dallas.
-The recommended improvements will ensure high quality transit service as the DART system expands to meet growing needs.
+The D2 Study focused on identifying the second phase of major transit improvements in Downtown Dallas.
+The improvements will ensure high quality transit service as the DART system expands to meet growing needs.
 In addition, it is about improving mobility and circulation to, through and within the CBD, serving local and regional mobility needs, and enhancing the ability for the DART system to grow and thrive.

-The D2 Study is being done in two phases.
-Phase One of the study concluded with the Alternatives Analysis/Draft Environmental Impact Statement (AA/DEIS) in May 2010.
-Phase Two of the study, which is currently underway, builds on the original effort in response to comments on the AA/DEIS as well as because of changed conditions in downtown.
-These changed conditions include the new Dallas Streetcar and planned extensions, the Downtown Dallas 360 Plan, and a proposed High Speed Rail (HSR) in downtown Dallas.
+PHASE TWO – AA/SELECTION OF LOCALLY PREFERRED ALTERNATIVEPhase Two of the study concluded in September 2015 and built on the original effort in response to comments on the AA/DEIS and because of changed conditions in downtown.
+These changed conditions included the new Dallas Streetcar (Oak Cliff line) and planned extensions, the Downtown Dallas 360 Plan, and proposed High Speed Rail (HSR) from Houston to downtown Dallas.
 These comments and issues led to new D2 Alternatives as well as refinements to those considered in the AA/DEIS.

 In February 2013, DART held public meetings to present the alternatives and refinements.